karchjd/altR2/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Converted the DESCRIPTION title to title case.
+* Shortend the title to 45 characters
+* Added () behind all functions names in the DESCRIPTION file
+* Added a reference.
+* Removed the license file

 ## Test environments
 * local OS X install, R 3.5.0